Last modified: Fri Aug 16 2019 11:27:04 GMT+0000 (Coordinated Universal Time)

 Although the total amount of gas that a transaction needs is deterministic, it may differ between Ethereum networks due to experiments and slight variations.
 After all, testnet is for testing.

 Another factor coming into play is the gas price.
 As it directly influences how much ETH the miners will get, the transactions that will reward more ETH usually get mined first.
 This can spiral up the gas price when the network is overloaded.
 On the other hand, during times with low traffic, you can get away with minimal gas price.

 As such, all numbers here are purely orientational.
-It heavily depends on current state of the network, current exchange rate of ETH to fiat currencies, current implementation of Winding Tree Index and amount of data you are storing.
+It heavily depends on current state of the network, current exchange rate of ETH to FIAT currencies, current implementation of Winding Tree smart contracts and the amount of data you are storing.

 Notice: Ether has many sub-units, just like USD has cents.
 One of them is Gwei and is usually used when talking about gas prices.
 1 Ether consists of a billion Gweis, i. e.
 1 Ether = 1,000,000,000 Gwei (109).